reacli/cli/README.md

 ### Interactive CLI

-To facilitate the use of **Reacli**, we decided to create an interactive CLI, asking you some questions guiding you to create what you wants.
+To facilitate the use of **Reacli**, we decided to create an interactive CLI, asking you some questions guiding you to create what you want.

 To use it, just run: